LizardByte/Sunshine/docs/source/about/installation.rst

 ^^^^^^^^^
 #.
 Download and install ``sunshine-windows-installer.exe``

-..
-Attention:: You should carefully select or unselect the options you want to install.
+.. attention:: You should carefully select or unselect the options you want to install.
 Do not blindly install or enable features.

 To uninstall, find Sunshine in the list `here <ms-settings:installed-apps>`__ and select "Uninstall" from the overflow